ibexa/documentation-developer/docs/guide/customers/customer_templates.md

 # Customer templates

-The global `ses.profile` Twig variable contains the main information about the current user, their addresses and data from the ERP.
+The global `ses.profile` Twig variable contains the main information about the current user and their addresses.

-If the user has a customer number, customer information is automatically fetched from the ERP.
-The data is stored in the session and is provided by the variable `ses.profile`.

 `Eshop/Resources/views/details.html.twig` is the standard template for displaying customer data.